-(i) Notice of Appearance. - All representatives must file a Notice of Appearance as Attorney or Representative Before the Board of Immigration Appeals (Form EOIR-27) for each represented party on a separate Form EOIR-27.
+- (i) Notice of Appearance.
+All representatives must file a Notice of Appearance as Attorney or Representative Before the Board of Immigration Appeals (Form EOIR-27) for each represented party on a separate Form EOIR-27.
 Representatives must use the most current version of the form, which can be found on EOIR's website.
 Note that this form is not the one used before the Immigration Court (Form EOIR-28) and that the Board will not recognize a representative using Form EOIR-28.
 Unrepresented persons ("pro se" aliens) should not file a Notice of Appearance.
-An original Notice of Appearance should always be filed in the following situations:

-- the filing of an appeal

-- the filing of a motion to reopen

-- the filing of a motion to reconsider

-- the first appearance of an attorney or representative

-- any change of business address for the attorney or representative

-(ii) eRegistry registration requirement. - Attorneys and fully accredited representatives who are accredited to appear before EOIR must register with EOIR's eRegistry in order to practice before the Board.
+An original Notice of Appearance should always be filed in the following situations: - the filing of an appeal - the filing of a motion to reopen - o the filing of a motion to reconsider - the first appearance of an attorney or representative - any change of business address for the attorney or representative - (ii) eRegistry registration requirement.
+Attorneys and fully accredited representatives who are accredited to appear before EOIR must register with EOIR's eRegistry in order to practice before the Board.
 See 8 C.F.R. § 1292.1(f).
 An attorney or fully accredited representative who fails to provide required registration information risks being administratively suspended from practice before EOIR.
 Access and instructions for eRegistry can be found on EOIR's website.
 Once EOIR has activated the registered account, the attorney or fully accredited representative will be assigned a unique EOIR ID number.

-(iii) eFiling. - Registered attorneys and fully accredited representatives will have the option to electronically file a Notice of Appearance (Form EOIR-27).
-Registered attorneys and fully accredited representatives who elect to file electronically may also wish to submit a printed copy of the electronic Form EOIR-27 when filing an appeal, motion to reopen, and motion to reconsider with the Board.

-(c) Notice to opposing party. - In all instances of representation, the other party must be served with a copy of the Notice of Entry of Appearance as Attorney or Representative Before the Board of Immigration Appeals (Form EOIR-27).
-See Chapter 3.2 (Service).
-Registered attorneys and accredited representatives who electronically file a Form EOIR-27 with the Board must still serve the Department of Homeland Security with a printed copy of the completed Form EOIR-27 for each case.

-(d) Filings and communications. - Whenever a party is represented, the party should submit all filings and communications to the Board through the representative.
+- (iii) eFiling.
+Registered attorneys and fully accredited representatives will have the option to electronically file a Notice of Appearance (Form EOIR-27).
+Registered attorneys and fully accredited representatives who elect to file electronically may also wish to submit a printed copy of the electronic Form EOIR-27 when filing an appeal, motion to reopen, and motion to reconsider with the Board. - (c) Notice to opposing party.
+In all instances of representation, the other party must be served with a copy of the Notice of Entry of Appearance as Attorney or Representative Before the Board of Immigration Appeals (Form EOIR-27).
+See Chapter 3.2 (Service). - (d) Filings and communications.
+Whenever a party is represented, the party should submit all filings and communications to the Board through the representative.
 Filings should always be made by a party to the proceedings, or a party's representative, and not by a third party.
 See Chapter 4.3(d) (Persons not party to the appeal), 5.1(c) (Persons not party to the proceeding).